tonka3000/vscode-qt-tools/README.md

 * [x] Launch Qt Designer
 * [x] Edit `.ui` file in Qt Designer
 * [x] Launch Qt Assistant
+* [x] Launch Qt Creator<br>
+  `.ui` and `.qrc` files can be opened in Qt Creator.
+You can also open the whole workspace in Qt Creator too.<br>
+  This extension try to detect the Qt Creator installation automatically (on Windows and MacOS).
+You can set the executable path via `qttools.creator` settings if the extension can't find Qt Creator (for whatever reason)
 * [x] Extract the Qt file locations from the cmake cache (`CMakeCache.txt`).
 The cmake build directory is extracted from the vscode extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) setting `cmake.buildDirectory`.
   So you need to configure your project for the first time and afterwards every Qt tool is found automatically (when it is installed on your disk ;-) ).
 * [x] Debugger extensions (via natvis files) (partially implemented)<br>